etohgame/kit/docs/client-objects/killbricks.md

 Kill Bricks deal damage to characters that come into contact with them.
 Damage from Kill Bricks are typically dealt in fixed values.

 ## Use Cases

-Kill bricks are used to deal damage to the player.
+Kill Bricks are used to deal damage to the player.
 Avoid using them excessively as this can cause annoying gameplay.

 ## Configuration

-Below are [`Tags`](https://create.roblox.com/docs/reference/engine/classes/CollectionService) and their respective damage outputs per touch.
-Neither damage nor healing bypass [`ForceField`](https://create.roblox.com/docs/reference/engine/classes/ForceField).
+Below is a list of [`Tags`](https://create.roblox.com/docs/reference/engine/classes/CollectionService) and their respective damage outputs per touch.
+The player will not be affected if they have a [`ForceField`](https://create.roblox.com/docs/reference/engine/classes/ForceField).

 | Tag | Damage |
 |:-----:|:--------:|